attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_sms/README.md

 </code>

-###Tip!
-Normalize the Phone Number
+###Tip: Normalize the phone number

-Use the AttApiClient.util.normalizePhoneNumber method to convert the given phone number into the format required by the AT&T API Platform.
+Use the AttApiClient.util.normalizePhoneNumber method to convert a phone number into the format required by the AT&T API Platform:

 <code>